 See this is a coconut?
 Do you know why the coconut is broken?

 Now here you see a coconut which is already husked.
-That means, even to approach a teacher for his enlightenment, for his peace, the individual should remove his laziness first.
-At this point he realizes somehow that even after having re-moved the laziness, it seems to be hard to remove the egoistic part of his nature.
+That means even to approach a teacher for his enlightenment, for his peace, the individual should remove his laziness first.
+At this point he realizes somehow that even after having removed the laziness, it seems to be hard to remove the egoistic part of his nature.
 Whatever he tries, the ego gets into that.
 Sometimes the ego even gets into the so-called spiritual practices.
-Haven't you hard people saying, 'I can stand on my head for half an hour.
+Haven't you heard people saying, 'I can stand on my head for half an hour.
 I do half an hour meditation every day'.
-This it self is a form of egoism.
+This itself is a form of egoism.
 It's hard to break that egoistic nature.
-So ultimately, having got tired of this, he comes to a teacher, he gives himself into the hands of a teacher.
+So, ultimately, having got tired of this, he comes to a teacher, he gives himself into the hands of a teacher.
 And the teacher, with the sword of wisdom, gives ego a hard hit.
-And then it breaks open to reveal a beautiful tranquility, a tranquil nature.
+And then it breaks open to reveal a beautiful tranquillity, a tranquil nature.
 And that's what the coconut symbolizes.

 May you be free from ego and ignorance which causes the mortality of life, the mrithyor of life.